 Program C-BIO-4.b Integrated Planning for Fire Risk, Habitat Protection, and Forest Health.
-Develop a Coastal Development Permit process that protects coastal resources and allows for expedited review of projects related to the management or removal of health and survival of surrounding vegetation native to the locale.
+Develop a Coastal Development Permit process that protects coastal resources and allows for expedited review of projects related to the management or removal of major vegetation to minimize risks to life and property or to promote the health and survival of surrounding vegetation native to the locale.